Semantics-Preserved Distortion for Personal Privacy Protection in Information Management: Experiments

 \subsubsection{AIA Defense Evaluation}

-In the previous experiments, we focused on the privacy information protection of specific applications/systems.
-And next we explore the real user information leakage problem using three user information leakage evaluation datasets, AG News, BLOG and TP-US, and we compare our proposed method with other currently available methods, and the results are shown in Table \ref{tab:defense}.
-It is worth noting that since our proposed method is a method that adds confusions to the training data, it is orthogonal to the other methods compared that modify in the model structure, i.e., it can be further integrated to enhance the final effect.
+Previous experiments center on protecting privacy in specific applications/systems.
+We then assess actual user information leakage using three evaluation datasets: AG News, BLOG, and TP-US.
+We compare our proposed method with existing methods, and the detailed results are presented in Table \ref{tab:defense}.
+Notably, our approach, which introduces confusion to training data, is orthogonal to compared methods that modify model structures; hence, it can be combined with these to further improve efficacy.

-Comparing Utility scores, the model structure-based improvement approach is partially helpful for system performance improvement, but not consistently.
-Our method based on adding confusion to the data has a slight negative impact on the system performance.
-When comparing the AIA attack metrics, our approach leads to an improvement in defense performance compared to the ``No Defense" approach, while the other structure improvement-based approaches are not always beneficial.
-However, our method is simple, has no dumping on the model, and can be integrated with these model structure improvement-based methods to further improve the results.
-This suggests that our approach is a very competitive data-based defense method.
+When comparing the Utility scores, the model structure-based improvement approach sporadically enhances system performance but not consistently.
+Our data confusion-based method has a slightly negative impact on system performance.
+In terms of AIA attack metrics, our approach consistently enhances defense performance compared to the ``No Defense'' approach, while other structure improvement-based approaches are not always beneficial.